On this page:

 - The research strategy section in the application must include the following subheadings:

-- Mentoring research plan: The PI should describe the specific activities planned for the candidate during the supplement period and the PI’s previous training and mentoring experience.
+- Mentoring research plan: The PI should describe the specific activities planned for the candidate during the supplement period as well as a description of his or her previous training and mentoring experience.

-- For high school, undergraduate, postbaccalaureate, master’s, predoctoral students (including Au.D. and medical students), and postdoctoral fellows, the application should include a biosketch for the candidate using the NIH fellowship biosketch format.
+- For high school, undergraduate, postbaccalaureate (includes baccalaureate holders, master’s students, and master’s holders), and predoctoral students (includes students accepted to and currently enrolled in graduate programs such as Ph.D., Au.D., and medical programs), and postdoctoral fellows, the application should include a biosketch for the candidate using the NIH fellowship biosketch format (Biosketch Format Pages, Instructions, and Samples).

 - The parent award must have an active budget that is at least equivalent to the duration of the requested supplement and should not be in (or go into) a no-cost extension.